codemix/yii2-localeurls/README.md

     'languages' => ['en-US','en-UK','en','fr','de-AT','de'],

+> **Note:** If you use country codes, they should always be configured in upper case letters
-> **Note:** The URLs will always contain lowercase locales.
-If a URL with a code like `en-US`
+> as shown above.
+The URLs will still always use lowercase codes.
+If a URL with an uppercase
-> is used, the user will be redirected to the `en-us` variant.
-Still the application language
+> code like `en-US` is used, the user will be redirected to the lowercase `en-us` variant.
-> will always use the correct `en-US` code.
+> The application language will always use the correct `en-US` code.

 If you want your URL to optionally contain *any* country variant you can also use a wildcard pattern: